-In fact, trying to follow those how-tos might be why your squat form doesn’t feel quite right—or perhaps why squats feel painful.
-Which, of course, is the reason why you are so often tempted to skip this move in your workout, even though you know you should do it.
+This, of course, is the reason why squats hurt so many people, get a bad reputation, and why you are often tempted to skip this move in your workout, even though you should do it.

 No one is going to give you an extra million dollars for squatting deeper.